Young768/iSpark/README.md

 #6. overview of iSpark
 -------
-	\item $\emph{iMetricCollector}$ collects the real-time information (e.g. CPU and memory metrcis) and the operation logic information, i.e. RDD (Resilient Distributed Datasets) dependency, from DAG scheduler. $\emph{Monitor}$ will send the load information of corresponding executors to $\emph{iMetricCollector}$ periodically via the system heartbeat.
+`iMetricCollector` collects the real-time information (e.g. CPU and memory metrcis) and the operation logic information, i.e. RDD (Resilient Distributed Datasets) dependency, from DAG scheduler. `Monitor` will send the load information of corresponding executors to `iMetricCollector` periodically via the system heartbeat.

-	\item $\emph{iController}$ makes the allocation decisions based on the metrics provided by $\emph{iMetricsCollector}$, which will request $\emph{ExecutorAllocationManager (EAM)}$ to perform the scheduling decision for specific number of executors.
-Correspondingly, if one executor is deallocated, $\emph{iController}$ will communicate with $\emph{TaskScheduler}$ and mark this executor to be unavailable for other tasks in the remaining execution.
+`iController` makes the allocation decisions based on the metrics provided by `iMetricsCollector`, which will request ExecutorAllocationManager (EAM) to perform the scheduling decision for specific number of executors.
+Correspondingly, if one executor is deallocated, `iController` will communicate with `TaskScheduler` and mark this executor to be unavailable for other tasks in the remaining execution.

-	\item $\emph{iCacheManager}$ coordinates with $\emph{iController}$ to ensure the data consistency while preempting executors, which prevents the overhead from losing the intermediate results. $\emph{iCacheManager}$ is responsible for managing RDDs, which applies DAG-aware policy to preserve data partitions.
+`iCacheManager` coordinates with `iController` to ensure the data consistency while preempting executors, which prevents the overhead from losing the intermediate results. `iCacheManager` is responsible for managing RDDs, which applies DAG-aware policy to preserve data partitions.
 It will update the RDD information to DAG scheduler.

-	\item $\emph{iBlockManager}$ replicates the data blocks on the executors to be removed based on the scheduling decision and the DAG-aware policy provided by $\emph{iCacheManager}$.
+`iBlockManager` replicates the data blocks on the executors to be removed based on the scheduling decision and the DAG-aware policy provided by `iCacheManager`.
 When all the data blocks have been replicated, the corresponding executors are marked as unavailable.

 P.S.
 The coding work of iController component is still being reorganized.